RamenVentures/Operating-Manual/processes/meeting_questions.md

 ### Your Fundraising
 - What milestones do you need to achieve to successfully raise your _next_ round?
 - How much are you raising now and on what terms?
-- How will you use these funds to get there?
+- How will you use these funds to get to your next raise?
 - How much have you raised before and on what terms?
-- Who else is supporting you?
+- Who else is supporting you (investors, advisors, etc)?